Roky Erickson: Alien years

 In 1974, after having been released from the state hospital, Erickson formed a new band which he called "Bleib Alien", Bleib being an anagram of Bible and/or German for "remain", and "Alien" being a pun on the German word allein ("alone") – the phrase in German, therefore, being "remain alone".
 His new band exchanged the psychedelic sounds of The 13th Floor Elevators for a more hard rock sound that featured lyrics on old horror film and science fiction themes.
 "Two Headed Dog (Red Temple Prayer)" (produced by The Sir Douglas Quintet's Doug Sahm and inspired by Vladimir Demikhov's 1950s head transplant experiments) was released as a single.

 The new band was renamed Roky Erickson and the Aliens.
 In 1979, after playing with the Reversible Cords on May Day at Raul's, Erickson recorded 15 new songs with producer Stu Cook, former bass player of Creedence Clearwater Revival.
 These efforts were released in two "overlapping" LPs – Roky Erickson and the Aliens (CBS UK, 1980) and The Evil One (415 Records, 1981).
 Cook played bass on two tracks, "Sputnik" and "Bloody Hammer".
-Roky performed with The Nervebreakers as his backup band at The Palladium in Dallas in July 1979.
-A recording was issued on the French label New Rose and was recently re-issued elsewhere.

-The Austin-based band the Explosives served as Roky's most frequent back-up band during the early Raul's era, between 1978 and the early 1980s.
-Billed as Roky Erickson and the Explosives, they were regulars at Raul's, the Continental Club, and other Austin venues.
-It was this incarnation that contributed two live tracks to the first Live at Raul's LP, released in 1980, with other Raul's top bands: The Skunks, Terminal Mind, The Next, Standing Waves, and The Explosives (without Roky Erickson).
-The Roky Erickson tracks ("Red Temple Prayer" and "Don't Shake Me Lucifer") were not included on the initial release for contractual reasons, but were included on a later release.

-In 1982, Erickson asserted that a Martian had inhabited his body.
-He came to feel that, due to his being alien, human beings were attacking him psychically.
-A concerned friend enlisted a Notary Public to witness an official statement by Erickson that he was an alien; he hoped by declaring so publicly he would be in line with any "international laws" he might have been breaking.
-Erickson claimed the attacks then indeed stopped.
+Erickson coined the term "horror rock" in 1980, when describing the music of his band Roky Erickson and the Aliens.